mtopircean/mixing-potions-frontend/README.md

 Discussing with the tutoring team seems to he a Heroku issue.

 6. Comment update submission:
-After updating a comment, user needs to refres the page to be able to edit the comment again.
+After updating a comment, user needs to refresh the page to be able to edit the comment again.
 This is a limitation that will be addressed in future iterations:
 ![Alt text](docs/bugs/comment_update.png)